linus81/PCF8574/README.md

 }
 ```

-License
+## License

-This library is released under the MIT License.
+This library is released under the GNU Lesser General Public License (LGPL) version 2.1 or any later version.

+You can redistribute it and/or modify it under the terms of the LGPL as published by the Free Software Foundation.
+For more details, see the LICENSE file included in this repository, or visit [http://www.gnu.org/licenses/lgpl-2.1.html](http://www.gnu.org/licenses/lgpl-2.1.html).

 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements, bug fixes, or new features.